-We lease office space and equipment in our headquarters location in Reston, Virginia, as well as in the United Kingdom, France, Germany, Canada, Italy, Australia, the Netherlands, Singapore and Spain, under non-cancellable operating lease agreements which have various expiration dates through 2031 for our office space and various expiration dates through 2020 for our equipment.
+We lease office space and equipment under non-cancellable operating lease agreements which have various expiration dates through 2031 for our office space and various expiration dates through 2020 for our equipment.

 In April 2018, we entered into a new lease agreement for a new headquarters in Tysons, Virginia.
 We took initial possession of the first phase of the new headquarters in October 2018 and began to recognize rent expense.
 We expect to start making recurring rental payments under the lease in the third quarter of 2020.
 Total payments committed under the lease amount to \$87.2 million.
 In connection with the lease agreement, we also entered into a letter of credit of \$9.4 million to fund the security deposit required by the lease.